 Required Vote: Majority of the Board

-Subdivision approval of projects which require new roads (Planning Board), based on infrastructure standards, and approval not required of survey plans, based on sufficiency of the frontage.
+Subdivision Approval of projects requiring New Roads - Planning Board: based on infrastructure standards, and Approval Not Required (ANR) of survey plans, based on sufficiency of the frontage.

 Required Vote: Majority of members present